dfcastellanos/MEPLS/doc/tutorial/step2.md

 First, we include the headers that are necessary for this tutorial step.
 We will include the same headers of the previous step (see @ref Step1) plus the headers containing the solver and system classes.
-The event classes are defined in the history header.
+The event classes are defined in the event header.

 ```cpp